cobuildlab/cobuildlab-web/src/pages/blog/improve-communications-to-increase-team-productivity-by-developing-custom-software.md

 image: "./media/communications-and-roductivity-100-blog.png"
 ---

-Communication is the foundation of successful human relationships, and productivity relationships at work are no exception to this rule.
+<p>Communication is the foundation of successful human relationships, and productivity relationships at work are no exception to this rule.</p>

-In this post, we're going to take a journey through the most common productivity pain points our clients have had, but we go deeper into the importance of communication in this improvement process.
-Let’s start with reasons to improve communications to increase team productivity, specifically by developing custom software.
+<p>In this post, we're going to take a journey through the most common productivity pain points our clients have had, but we go deeper into the importance of communication in this improvement process.
+Let’s start with reasons to improve communications to increase team productivity, specifically by developing custom software.</p>

 <Br>